isomerpages/moe-ganengsengpri/_useful-links/For Parents/FAQs.md

 iv.
 Pay at MOE's Customer Service Centre (cash, cheque or NETS)<br>
 v.
 Send a cheque payable to "Ministry Of Education" to the following address:

-Ministry of Education, Finance & Procurement Division, Casher's Unit,<br> 1 North Buona Vista Drive, MOE Building, <br>
+Ministry of Education, Finance &amp; Procurement Division, Casher's Unit,<br> 1 North Buona Vista Drive, MOE Building, <br>
 Singapore 138675  <br>
 Please write the student's name, NRIC number and school name on the reverse side of the cheque.